mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 * Takes in a list of parameters in the body object.
 * This route accesses the reservation model which uses a database transaction that sequentially queries 3 tables (**customers, reservations and res_rooms**)... with either all succeeding/committing or rolling back if any of them fail.
 * The **resRoomsArr** property of the body is an array that contains an object element for each res_room in the reservation.
-* If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
+* If successful, it returns status code 201 and a JSON object including the reservation_id, the customer_id and the final res_room_id of the inserted reservation.
-* On this endpoint, the "insertId" will be the new reservation_id.
 ```
 // sample request body for this route
 {